-During the Chaos Communication Congress in Berlin a few weeks ago, a group of people downloaded and built the initial version (0.1.0) of the Nym platform.
+During the Chaos Communication Congress a few weeks ago, a group of people downloaded and built the initial version (0.1.0) of the Nym platform.
 Along with some other friendly souls, they became the proud operators of the brand new Nym testnet.

 A bit of backstory.